Collisional shift and broadening of Rydberg states in nitric oxide at room temperature: Introduction

 We demonstrated a proof--of--concept experiment for a sensor based on the Rydberg excitation of \no~in \cite{Schmidt2018}, capable of detecting \no~concentrations less than $\SI{10}{\ppm}$ limited by preparation, and yet operable at ambient pressure.
 The extrapolated sensitivity already reached the \SI{10}{\ppb} range.
-Here, only pulsed laser systems were used.
+In that experiment, only pulsed laser systems were used.
 In the experiment presented in this work only continuous--wave (\cw) laser systems are used for the excitation of \no. This ensures selective detection due to the linewidth of \cw~systems.
 Our goal in this work is to learn about consequences for the sensor application.
 As such we investigate collisional shifts and broadening of the Rydberg line with increasing density of the background gas.
-This allows us to compare our results with previous results gained in the scope of the investigation of elastic scattering as theoretically introduced by Fermi \cite{Fermi1934} and investigated within the scope of the scattering length \cite{Fuechtbauer1934,WeberNiemax1982}.
+This allows us to compare our results with previous results on the pressure broadening and shift in alkalis \cite{Fermi1934,Fuechtbauer1934,WeberNiemax1982}.
 In a wider context, the consequential improvement in sensitivity may enable us to detect Rydberg bimolecules of \no~in the future, which have been predicted theoretically \cite{GonzlezFrez2021}.